nic-bench/experiments/README.md

     --variables PC=0 PORTS=0 PRIORITY=1 USE_UPSTREAM_DPDK=1 TABLE=0 MODEL=CX5 DUTSOCKET=0 NICBENCH_PATH=/home/tom/workspace/nicbench/ \
     --tags small nomatchresults
 ```
+The most important thing to change in the line above are the value of NICBENCH_PATH, which should be the path to the compiled FastClick above, and the --cluster command which allows to set which machine will be the client, and which one will be the dut.
+By default the NICs will be sorted by order of speed, which should allow to have the first NIC as the dataplane one.
+You can append `,nic=1` to `client=server0.mycluster.com,nic=1` to select the second NIC.
+The list will be printed by NPF.
+For finer tuning refer to the NPF documentation.
 If something is going wrong, add --show-full --show-cmd to see the commands and their output and try to solve the issue.

 If everything goes smoothly, at the end of the tests you will have a path to automatically generated graphs such as this one for throughput: